In this explainer, we will learn how to recognize, construct, and express directed line segments.

 We can show this in the following diagram.

 The two vectors and are parallel and have equal magnitude but have opposite directions.
+Much like with directed line segments, we can define the idea of equivalent vectors.

 Definition: Equivalent Vectors